 Four distinct types of applications will be considered for funding.
 Any “eligible applicant” (both members and non-members of Frog Hollow) may apply for:

 - Fees related to attending relevant workshops, residencies, conferences or an exceptional opportunity for advanced study with a significant master or mentor (outside of a classroom setting and not related to any degree program) that should result in significant learning and professional development ($200-$750 per award).
 Note, food/meals will not be supported and a maximum of $50 per night for housing, if relevant, may be awarded.
 Applicants must make a strong case for why the attendance/participation is important and the impact it will have on their work.

-- Purchase of essential, consumable craft materials to explore a new (not existing) direction of craft-making ($200-$500); applicants must make a strong case for why the purchase of these materials is essential and the impact it will have on their work.
+- Purchase of essential, consumable craft materials to learn and explore a new (not existing) direction of craft-making ($200-$500); applicants must make a strong case for why the purchase of these materials is essential and the impact it will have on their work.